HDInnovations/UNIT3D-Community-Edition/README.md

 7. Edit `config/api-keys.php`, `config/app.php` and `config/other.php` (These house some basic settings.
 Be sure to visit the config manager from staff dashboard after up and running.)
 8. Run  `php artisan migrate --seed` (Migrates All Tables And Foreign Keys)
 9. Add   `* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1` to crontab
 10. Suggest that you run `php artisan route:cache`.
-(Keep in mind you will have to re-run it anytime changes are made to the `routes/web.php` but it is beneficial with page load times.
+(Keep in mind you will have to re-run it anytime changes are made to the `routes/web.php` but it is beneficial with page load times).
 10. Go to your sites URL.
 11. Login with the username `UNIT3D` and the password `UNIT3D`.
 (Or whatever you set in the .env if changed from defaults.)
 (This is the default owner account.)
 12. Enjoy using UNIT3D.